AnyLog-co/documentation/mqtt.md

 The command usage is explained at: [The 'From JSON Object Bring' command](https://github.com/AnyLog-co/documentation/blob/master/blockchain%20commands.md#the-from-json-object-bring-command).

 ### Processing messages and terminating a subscription

+***Processing Messages***
 * Messages are assumed to be in JSON format and when pushed to an AnyLog node, are transformed to a new JSON structure that can be processed to be included by a target table.
 * Executing ***run mqtt client*** command dedicates a thread (***client*** to the MQTT broker) to process subscribed messages.
 Multiple calls to ***run mqtt client*** dedicates a multiple threads and each thread is processing the topics on the command line.
 Each of these threads is identified by a unique id.
 Use the ***show*** command detailed below to view the ID associated to each client.

+***Setting Buffers Thresholds***
+When a message is processed it is placed in the AnyLog internal buffers.
+Multiple messages that update the same table are organized as JSON files and placed in the designated directories for processing.
+The amount of data in each file depends on thresholds based on time and file size.
+Setting and viewing the thresholds is explained at [Setting and retrieving thresholds for a Streaming Mode](https://github.com/AnyLog-co/documentation/blob/master/adding%20data.md#setting-and-retrieving-thresholds-for-a-streaming-mode)

+***Terminating Clients****
 * To terminate all the MQTT clients use the command:
 <pre>
 exit mqtt